Live-action animation: Development of live-action/animated feature films by Disney

 The 1964 film Mary Poppins gained significant notoriety for its blend of live action and animation, with an extensive sequence located "inside" a street painting, including Dick Van Dyke dancing with penguin waiters.
 In 1971 Bedknobs and Broomsticks transported Angela Lansbury and David Tomlinson to an underwater nightclub for dancing, followed by Tomlinson competing with anthropomorphic animals in an aggressive soccer match.

 Inspired by the Swedish film Dunderklumpen!
 (1974), Walt Disney produced Pete's Dragon in 1977 to experiment with similar techniques, placing the animated dragon, Elliot, in a live-action setting.

-The genre broke new ground with Who Framed Roger Rabbit in 1988, with Disney and Amblin Entertainment producing advanced special effects and photorealistic interactions among animated characters and live actors.
-Memorable moments include the piano duel between Donald Duck and his Looney Tunes rival Daffy Duck, the entrance of Jessica Rabbit, pairing Bugs Bunny and Mickey Mouse in the same scene, and Bob Hoskins handcuffed to the title character.
+The genre broke new ground again with Who Framed Roger Rabbit in 1988, with Disney and Amblin Entertainment producing advanced special effects and photo-realistic interactions among animated characters and live actors.
+Memorable moments include the entrance of Jessica Rabbit in the Ink & Paint Club and Bob Hoskins handcuffed to the animated title character.